 Any ML or DL model needs sufficiently enough data for it to learn patterns, extracting features out of it.
 The optimal number of data points for training is not a magic number.
 Underfitting or Overfitting can lead to poor generalization.

-Clean the data to remove URLs, emails, digits, special characters as they do not contribute in determining the sentiment but produce noise.
-For a model to imitate how a human comprehends sentiment, It does not side with the generally followed practice of removing stop-words and lemmatization in NLP.
+Clean the data to remove URLs, emails, digits, special characters as they do not contribute in sentiment detection but produce noise.
+For a model to imitate how a human comprehends sentiment, It does not side with the generally followed practice of removing stop-words and lemmatisation in NLP.
 “How can I trust you” v/s “I trust you”, “Do not make me angry” v/s “I am not angry”, “You could be smarter” v/s “You are smart”

 When we talk about sentiments, often we forget about a neutral class, which is nothing but a lack of sentiment.
 It is okay to believe that the model should not classify it as Positive or Negative based on confidence scores.